rusty-ecma/RESSA/README.md

 The parser struct will be the main way to convert text into an `AST`.
 Conveniently `Parser` implements `Iterator` over `Result<ProgramPart, Error>`, this means that you can evaluate your JS in pieces from top to bottom.

+> Note: By default the `Parser` will not be able to handle js module features,
+> [see the module example](./examples/simple_module.rs) for details on how to parse js modules

 ### Iterator Example